 Hiram College is unlike anywhere else, and each student’s experience is distinctive.
 A Hiram education ensures students have the opportunity to:

-- Choose from 33 majors and 39 minors to design an academic direction that supports individual interests, passions, and goals.
+- Choose from 29 majors and 39 minors to design an academic direction that supports individual interests, passions, and goals.
 In fall of 2018, Hiram introduced new programs in Marketing; Criminal Justice; International Studies; Sport Management; Music and Theatre; Art; Film and Digital Design; Sports Communication; Health Communication; and Public Relations Communication.

 - Reach goals outside the classroom by participating in Hiram’s robust and active athletics program.

-- Experience the 12+3 Hiram Plan that includes 12 weeks of regular classes and three weeks every semester of total immersion in a subject of interest.
+- Experience the 12+3 Hiram Plan, which includes 12 weeks of regular classes and three weeks every semester of total immersion in a subject of interest.

 - Gain real-world experience through Hiram Connect, a new program that allows students to participate in internships, study abroad, or faculty-guided research projects to reflect on how their experiences will impact their future.

 - Experience personal academic attention in small classes and develop faculty relationships that will last a lifetime.

 - Study at a college that truly values environmental sustainability and provides rare learning opportunities at the 550-acre James H. Barrow Field Station.

 - Kickstart an academic pathway with Hiram’s direct-admittance nursing program and partnerships with local medical schools for other health-related careers.